OpenAPI

 },

-The schemas are referenced using $ref (opens in a new tab), which is the reference identifier that specifies the location (as a URI) of the value being referenced.
+The schemas are referenced using a Reference Object (opens in a new tab) ($ref), which is a reference identifier that specifies the location (as a URI) of the value being referenced.

 "responses": {